Polyhedral K\"ahler metrics on $\mathbb{CP}^n$: Introduction

 \begin{example}[Complex reflection arrangements] Couwenberg-Heckman-Looijenga \cite{chl} construct families of constant holomorphic sectional curvature K\"ahler metrics on complements of irreducible complex reflection arrangements \(\mH \subset \CP^n\), i.e., \(\mH\) is the set of reflecting hyperplanes of an irreducible complex reflection group \(G \subset U(n+1)\).
-As explained below, our Theorem \ref{thm:main} recovers their metrics in the flat case and shows that the metric completion is a polyhedral metric on \(\CP^n\). \end{example}
+Corollary \ref{cor:cra} in the next section recovers their metrics in the flat case, moreover it shows that the metric completion is a polyhedral metric on \(\CP^n\). \end{example}